Rev, February 2015

 Eye exams are performed on all breeds of dog to screen for hereditary eye disease.
-Australian Shepherds should be examined as young puppies (no later than 8 weeks) and annually thereafter until at least ten years of age.
+Australian Shepherds should be examined as young puppies (no later than 8 weeks and preferably by 6 weeks) and annually thereafter until at least ten years of age.
 The most common eye diseases in the breed are cataracts, distichiaisis, persistent pupilary membrane, and iris coloboma, with Progressive Rod Cone Degeneration (PRCD), a form of progressive retinal atrophy(PRA), Collie Eye Anomaly (CEA), Canine Multifocal Retinopathy (CMR), and glaucoma have been seen but are rare.
 Merle ocular dysgenesis also occurs, but since we know this is the result of breeding two merles together the source of the problem is obvious and easy to avoid.

 Eye diseases you may encounter in Australian Shepherds: